The Norfolk County Probate and Family Court has jurisdiction over all Canton, Dedham, Quincy, and Needham divorce and

 to Work for You in Norfolk County

-With our law office and corporate headquarters on Route 1 in Norwood, Massachusetts Family Law Group truly offers its clients the benefit of our home-court advantage.
+Massachusetts Family Law Group truly offers its clients the benefit of our home-court advantage.
 Our attorneys are before the different judges in Norfolk County two, three, sometimes even four days in any given week.